Kim Taylor Wins Final Club Tournament of 2025

 Enfield Tie with St Albans in AC Beds & Herts League

-Monday 28 April - report by Thomas
+Monday 28 April - Thomas Halliday

 Enfield 3-3 St Albans.